Multiple polaritonic edge states in a Su-Schrieffer-Heeger chain strongly coupled to a multimode cavity: Introduction

-Here, we go one step further by addressing the effects of the strong coupling of a multimode optical waveguide to a bipartite chain of emitters (which we consider as ideal, classical dipoles) through a microscopically-derived dispersive and spatially-dependent light-matter coupling.
-Importantly, the consideration of multiple photonic modes has proven to be essential to correctly model cavity-induced effects \cite{Tichauer2021,Ribeiro2022,Allard2022,Tichauer2023_arXiv}.
-The point dipoles we here consider represent a large variety of physical systems whose main coupling mechanism is dipolar in nature, and governed by classical electromagnetism.
-Such generic emitters model experimental platforms as diverse as subwavelength plasmonic, dielectric or SiC nanoparticles \cite{Slobozhanyuk2015,Wang2018b,Zhang2020,Allard2021}, magnonic microspheres \cite{Pirmoradian2018,Rameshti2022,Pirmoradian2023}, microwave antennas \cite{Mann2018,Mann2020}, semiconductor excitons \cite{Yuen-Zhou2016}, cold atoms \cite{Browaeys2016,Perczel2017,Wang2018a}, or any other two-level emitters, as they behave as classical dipoles in the single excitation manifold \cite{Asenjo-Garcia2019}.
+Here, we go one step further by addressing the effects of the strong coupling between a multimode optical waveguide and a bipartite chain of emitters (which we consider as ideal, classical dipoles) through a microscopically derived dispersive and spatially dependent light-matter coupling.
+Importantly, the consideration of multiple photonic modes, although not often envisaged, has proven to be essential to correctly model cavity-induced effects \cite{Tichauer2021,Ribeiro2022,Allard2022,Tichauer2023}, and is here a key ingredient of our model.
+The point dipoles which we consider represent a large variety of physical systems whose main coupling mechanism is dipolar in nature, and governed by classical electromagnetism.
+Such generic emitters model experimental platforms as diverse as subwavelength plasmonic, dielectric, or SiC nanoparticles \cite{Slobozhanyuk2015,Wang2018b,Zhang2020,Allard2021}, magnonic microspheres \cite{Pirmoradian2018,Rameshti2022,Pirmoradian2023}, microwave antennas \cite{Mann2018,Mann2020}, semiconductor excitons \cite{Yuen-Zhou2016}, cold atoms \cite{Browaeys2016,Perczel2017,Wang2018a}, or any other two-level emitters, as they behave as classical dipoles in the single excitation manifold \cite{Asenjo-Garcia2019}.